 I, the LORD, will answer them Myself,

 As the God of Israel I will not forsake them.
-Is.
-41:17 (NASB)
+Isaiah 41:17 (NASB)

 Here God states that He is the one who personally helps the poor.
 If God helps the poor, then it is a special honor for us to care for the poor and needy.

-Savior of the Poor.
-In Job 5:15; Psalm 34:6 and Ps.
-109:31, we discover that God rescues the needy and poor.
+In Job 5:15; Psalm 34:6 and Psalm 109:31, we discover that God rescues the needy and poor.
 He saves them from oppressors.

 This poor man cried, and the LORD heard him

 And saved him out of all his troubles.
-Ps.
-34:6 (NASB)
+Psalm 34:6 (NASB)

 God is their savior from evil, uncaring men and women.

-Refuge for the Poor.
-In Ps.
-14:6 and Isa.
-25:4 we discover that God defends the helpless and the needy from people, distress, the weather, and the ruthless.
+In Psalm 14:6 and Isaiah 25:4 we discover that God defends the helpless and the needy from people, distress, the weather, and the ruthless.